Do I have to pay import duties or taxes?

 For the sake of clarity, some definitions:

 - Import duties are taxes that an importer must pay based on the type of good, the declared value, the good's origin, and quotas.
-In very simple terms, duties are used by governments to control imports, manage dumping, and provide a benefit for domestically produced goods.
+In simple terms, duties are used by governments to control imports, manage dumping, and provide a benefit for domestically produced goods.